 How to become an entrepreneur

-Whether you're looking to open an online store or change the world through social entrepreneurship, find more resources and inspiration to get started on your entrepreneurship journey!
+Whether you’re looking to open an online store or change the world through social entrepreneurship, there are tons of ways to get started on your entrepreneurship journey.
+Begin by establishing a digital presence through building your website on a platform like Shopify.